spkelle2/vehicle_routing_column_generation/README.md

 ### gists
 This is the source for the gists embedded in the medium article about this repo.

+### slides
+This is the source and a `.pdf` rendering of a presentation I made based off the medium article.

 ### tutorial
 This is a package for creating and running numerical experiments that compare the solution quality of exact and heuristic solves of the VRP.
 I used this package to demonstrate